 2017/2016 YoY Market Performance

 Efforts are underway to introduce cryptocurrencies that are backed by traditional assets such as gold (DGX) or USD (USDT).
-That means, soon you will be able to spend physical gold with your credit card.
+You will be able to spend physical gold with your credit card.
 Powered by cryptocurrency, backed by a decentralized infrastructure.

 Leave a comment